Deeyah Khan is the 2020 Schwarzkopf Europe Award Winner

-Every year, the Schwarzkopf Foundation Young Europe awards the Schwarzkopf Europe Award to public persons or institutions that have shown particularly strong commitment to a Europe of solidarity.
-This year’s prizewinner, Deeyah Khan, works as a filmmaker for the visibility of marginalized people and promotes dialogue between different communities.
+Every year, we award the Schwarzkopf Europe Award to public persons or institutions that have shown particularly strong commitment to a Europe of solidarity.
+This year’s awardee, Deeyah Khan, works as a filmmaker for the visibility of marginalized people and promotes dialogue between different communities.

 Deeyah Khan was awarded the Schwarzkopf-Europe Prize 2020 for her commitment to making the experiences of minorities in Europe more visible and for her work towards greater understanding in a pluralistic Europe.